bcgov/smk-cli/docs/edit-layer.md

 ### Queries

 Queries are a powerful tool that enable customized search and filtering queries for a layer.
 SMK-CLI ha the capability to enable a user to generate very complex queries, but some options are limited.
-A developer with a strong understanding of json and the SMK query framework can extend your queries if a particular function is needed but unavailable by the SMK-CLI editor.
+A developer with a strong understanding of JSON and the SMK query framework can extend a query if a particular function is needed but unavailable by the SMK-CLI editor.

 ![query editor](query-editor.png)